rotki/rotki/docs/api.rst

    :statuscode 200: Custom asset was created successfully.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in.
-Custom asset with the given name and type already exists.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: Custom asset with the given name and type already exists.
 Check error message.
    :statuscode 500: Internal rotki error.